 Estimates for the loss of life under the Khymer Rouge go as high as around 1.7 million, this is without the figures of those who died from disease or starvation due to their policies.

+I was extremely apprehensive about going on the Phnom Penh Killing fields tour, but felt that it was something I had to do to understand Cambodian history.
 The ‘Killing fields’ of Choeung Ek around 9 miles from Phnom Penh has become a museum and dark tourism destination, but is just one of many ‘killing fields’ in Cambodia where genocide took place.
 At the Choeung Ek ‘Killing Fields’ you will see a memorial containing many skulls of the victims, thousands of skulls behind a glass screen and the S21 prison that now serves as a genocide museum.

 If you have time, you might also be interested in visiting Tuol Sleng.
 Now a museum it was turned from a high school into a brutal high security prison during Pol Pots regime.

 Why is it important?
 To understand the history of Cambodia as well as the results that can stem from harsh dictatorships.

 The Srebrenica massacre of 1995 was the massacre of over 8000 Bosniak boys and men during the Bosnian war.
 The killings or so called ‘ethnic cleansing’ were undertaken by the Bosnian Serb Army of Republika Srpska (VRS) in the small mountain town.

 In September and October of 1995 the Bosnian Serb army attempted to unearth the mass graves and distribute them further afield in a cover up attempt.
 This complicated future efforts to locate and identify the bodies but by early 2010 the International Commission on Missing Persons (an NGO), had used DNA samples to identify more than 6,400 individual victims.